Best Code Editors for Linux: Features & Benefits

 It has a source code editor, project management, code refactoring, source browsing, syntax highlighting, subversion integration, and other valuable features.

-On top of that, CodeLite has several code completion engines that can be used concurrently to help developers do more work quickly.
+In addition, CodeLite has several code completion engines that can be used concurrently to help developers do more work quickly.

 You also get a debugger, much like in Visual Studio Code.
 The debugger performs well, providing watch, stack, threads, steps, and everything else you would expect it to do.